 Submit support requests and browse self-service resources.

-Spend any amount of time working with APIs, or reading API documentation, and you will certainly come across the term REST or RESTful API.
+REST APIs are everywhere.
+Spend any amount of time working with APIs, or reading API documentation, and you will certainly come across the term REST API or RESTful API.

-A REST (Representational State Transfer) API is an architectural style that uses HTTP to request access and use data.
+A REST API is an application programming interface (API) that uses a representational state transfer (REST) architectural style.
+The REST architectural style uses HTTP to request access and use data.
+This allows for interaction with RESTful web services.

 REST works on top of the HTTP transport.
 It takes advantage of HTTP’s native capabilities, such as GET, PUT, POST and DELETE.
 When a request is sent to a RESTful API, the response (the “representation” of the information “resource” being sought) returns in either the JSON, XML or HTML format.
 A RESTful API is defined by a web address, or Uniform Resource Identifier (URI), which typically follows a naming convention.